 Someone recommended neem oil sprays as a fungus cure, but know nothing of it.
 Please help!
 Angie, Shelby, NC

-Answer: Angie, lawn fungus identification, and treatment can be a confusing and often the homeowner gets carried away looking for treatment and cure for what they “think” is a lawn fungus.
+Answer: Angie, lawn fungus identification, and treatment can be a confusing and often the homeowner gets carried away looking for grass fungus treatment and cure for what they “think” is a lawn fungus.
 It may not be a fungus but caused by lawn grubs or chinch bugs.

 They assume many times applying a nitrogen fertilizer will solve a lawn problem.
 They also believe a broad-spectrum fungicide will control any and all lawn disease and fungus.